webbuilders-group/silverstripe-new-relic/README.md

 ## Configuration
 The configuration for the module can be found [here](docs/en/configuration.md) though most of the module will work out of the box provided the [New Relic PHP Agent](https://docs.newrelic.com/docs/agents/php-agent/getting-started/new-relic-php) and extension is loaded.
+In order to get the CMS "Site Performance" section working you must configure the ``NewRelicPerformanceReport.application_id`` and ``NewRelicPerformanceReport.api_key`` options.